any-tdf/stdf/packages/create-stdf/templates/vstt/README.md

-# SvelteKit & Tailwind & TypeScript & STDF
+# Vite & Svelte & Tailwind & TypeScript & STDF

-This template should help get you started developing with SvelteKit & Tailwind & TypeScript & STDF.
+This template should help get you started developing with Svelte & Tailwind & TypeScript & STDF in Vite.

 ## Recommended IDE Setup